opendocsg/slw-judgments-backfill/2017_SGCA_32/report.md

 2       Summons 6171 was heard and dismissed by an assistant registrar (the “AR”) on 21 January

 2016\.
 The Appellant’s appeal in Registrar’s Appeal No 43 of 2016 (“RA 43”) against the AR’s decision was dismissed by the High Court judge (the “Judge”) on 29 February 2016.
-The decision of the Judge is reported at _Dyna-Jet Pte Ltd v Wilson Taylor Asia Pacific Pte Ltd_ [2017] 3 SLR 267 (the “GD”).
+The decision of the Judge is reported at _Dyna-Jet Pte Ltd v Wilson Taylor Asia Pacific Pte Ltd_ <span class="citation">[2017] 3 SLR 267</span> (the “GD”).

 3       Dissatisfied with the outcome of the proceedings before the AR and the Judge, the Appellant appealed against the decision of the Judge in Civil Appeal No 71 of 2016, which we heard and dismissed on 17 April 2017.
 We gave some brief reasons for our decision at the time and we now elaborate on those reasons.